gohugoio/hugo/content/en/variables/page.md

 .Type
 : the [content type](/content-management/types/) of the content (e.g., `posts`).

-.UniqueID
+.UniqueID (deprecated)
 : the MD5-checksum of the content file's path.
+This variable is deprecated and will be removed, use `.File.UniqueID` instead.

 .Weight
 : assigned weight (in the front matter) to this content, used in sorting.